barijaona/OpenCore_GA-Z170X-Gaming5/README.md

 I use dynamic power management injection to enable HWP (Intel Speed Shift).

-If you have another CPU model than the one I use, you might need to run  [ssdtPRGen.sh](https://github.com/Piker-Alpha/ssdtPRGen.sh) to generate your own version of SSDT-CPU.aml in order to inject a `One` plugin-type, enable Apple's X86PlatformPlugin.kext and therefore take full advantage of your processor.
-Afterward, you may have to add a `cf-frequency-data` entry into the above mentioned SSDT to enable HWP and set frequency vectors.
+If you intend to use the same SMBIOS and have a non-Skylake CPU, you will probably have to modify the `cf-frequency-data` entry into SSDT-CPU.aml.
 More details can be found at instructions for [CPUFriend installation](https://github.com/acidanthera/CPUFriend/blob/master/Instructions.md).

 If you find this a bit complex, just disable/remove `SSDT-CPU.aml` and `CPUFriend.kext`.